 Lead nurturing is the process of actively engaging with leads via email campaigns.
 By interacting with leads, whether top, middle or bottom, with relevant nurturing campaigns you keep them interested and groom them into paying customers.
 With CRM software, you can utilize tools like sales campaigns to be in contact with leads from the time they enter your funnel to when they make a purchase.
 Send out scheduled emails based on lead’s behavior, use templates, and track the performance of every campaign in the CRM to turn your prospects into customers.

 Tracking KPIs and conversion rate at every stage is important for sales teams to get a clear picture of the sales funnel.
 With a holistic sales management software like CRM, you can easily track sales funnel metrics with the help of funnel reports.

 Measuring how well your sales team is converting leads is imperative to determine the quality of leads and individual sales rep’s performance.
-With a CRM, you can create reports to know how your leads are converting through different stages by sales reps, and by campaign too.
+With a sales funnel software, you can create funnel reports to know how your leads are converting through different stages by sales reps, and by campaign too.
 Analyzing which leads are moving down the funnel and converting allows you to plan better conversion strategies.